 Connecting Headphones with a Guitar Multi-FX Pedal

 You have everything you need to practice electric guitar using headphones if you have a multi-effects unit.
-With a multi-FX device, you gain access to a ton of presets, effects and amp cabs, in with good sound shaping.
+With a multi-FX device, you gain access to a ton of presets, effects, and amp cabs, with good sound shaping.

 Multi-effects units can be pricey, despite this.
 If you want to use it only to practice guitar through headphones, even entry-level models are not a good investment.

 It is therefore not cost-effective to purchase a Multi-FX unit just for the headphone jack, but if you were planning to get a Multi-FX pedal anyway, why not get two things done at once?